Gender Pay Gap Report

 Comment

-Looking at these numbers, you can see that 2 of the 4 key indicators over the past 6 years - namely the Mean and the Median Gender Pay Gap figures.
-Furthermore, the Median Pay Gap of 1.8% compares favourably with the National Gender Pay Gap Median of 14.9% as published by the office for National Statistics (ONS) for April 2022.
+Looking at these numbers, you can see that we have achieved pay parity in 1 of the 4 key indicators in 2022/3 - namely the Median Gender Bonus Pay Gap figure.
+However, the Median Pay Gap of 6.3% compares favourably with the National Gender Pay Gap Median of 14.3% as published by the office for National Statistics (ONS) for April 2023.

 Confirmation

-I confirm that I have reviewed the data used and the calculation of the Gender Pay Gap and Bonus Pay Gap and that to the best of my knowledge and belief the required elements are accurately expressed in accordance with the regulations.
+I confirm that I have reviewed the data used and the calculation of the Gender Pay Gap and Bonus Pay Gap and Bonus Pay Gap and that to the best of my knowledge and belief the required elements are accurately expressed in accordance with the regulations.

 Niall Cogan